vinstic-myshell/myshell-doc-en/roadmap.md

 <details>

-<summary>TTS Emotion Control</summary>
+<summary>TTS emotion control</summary>

-BOT's voice will contain richer emotional differences, and this feature will enter the public beta stage in May.
+BOT's voice will contain richer emotional differences, and this feature will enter the public beta phase in May.

 </details>